EventSaucePHP/EventSauce/docs/docs/core-concepts.md

 The message repository is the library's connection to the persistence layer.
 It's responsible for storing and retrieving events.
 Events stored in the repository are wrapped in a `Message` object.
-This object allows you to store additional meta-data alongside the event data.
+This object allows you to store additional metadata alongside the event data.

 ### Message Dispatcher

-The message dispatcher is responsible for communicating messages with `Consumer`s.
+The message dispatcher is responsible for sending messages to `Consumer`s.
 The core library ships with a `SynchronousMessageDispatcher` for when you don't need to process messages asynchronously.
 If you do want to process events in the background there are multiple options available.

 ### Message Decorator

-A message decorator has the ability to enrich messages before they are persisted and dispatches.
+A message decorator has the ability to enrich messages before they are persisted and dispatched.
 This could be a request identifier so you can track an action from the web all the way down to background processes.
 This mechanism prevents you from polluting the domain events with specific information.